Guitar Sight Reading: Tips and Methods for Your Practice Session

 Clapping and counting rhythms aloud, with a metronome, is great for your sight-reading and for nearly everything else you’ll do.

 Put down your guitar, and spend some time here.
+When you learn some common rhythms, it will make reading them easier.

 This course on reading rhythm focuses on this skill.